 ASD assessments are very thorough.
 This means that you and your child will meet with different professionals within the Neurodiversity Team for various appointments.
 Information will also be gathered from your child’s teachers and through direct observation of your child.

-Typically, our assessments run over a four-week period, although this may be extended if the team feel that further assessment is needed.
+Typically, our assessments run over a three-week period, although this may be extended if the team feel that further assessment is needed.
 An outline of our ASD assessment pathway is described below.

 Week 1 – Appointment for parents